-The ITAM Program is a function of RDH and is a core component of the Army Sustainable Range Program (SRP).
-Per Army Regulation (AR) 350-19, the ITAM program is responsible for maintaining training lands and resources to help the Army meet its training requirements providing land management capability across the total Army.
-The ITAM Program consists of five major components: (1) Training Requirements Integration (TRI), (2) Sustainable Range Awareness (SRA), (3) Land Rehabilitation and Maintenance (LRAM), (4) Range and Training Land Assessment (RTLA), and (5) Geographic Information Systems (GIS).
-The ITAM Program is an essential part of the Army's commitment to continued mission training and establishes a systematic framework for decision making and management of Army training lands allowing the Army to manage its land in an environmentally sound manner to ensure no net loss of training lands for accomplishing primary activities or for impacting the overall training capability.
+The ITAM Program is a function of RDH and is a core component of the Sustainable Range Program (SRP).
+The ITAM Program is responsible for maintaining training lands and resources to help the Army meet its training requirements providing training land management capability across the total Army.
+The ITAM Program is an essential part of the Army's commitment to sustainable training.
+ITAM establishes a systematic framework for decision-making and management of Army training lands, which allows the Army to manage its land in an environmentally sound manner to ensure no net loss of training lands for accomplishing primary activities or for impacting the overall training capability.